ashwin-kumar-c/My-Notes/README.md

 # MY NOTES

-My notes is a simple note taking app in which user can store importent notes related to his work or his studies.
+My notes is a simple note taking app in which user can store importent notes related to work or studies.

 🛠 **Tech Stack**